jmassardo/a2-teams-notification/README.md

 ![webhook flow](images/flow.png)

-This may sound complicated but it's really bad at all.
+This may sound complicated, but it's really not bad at all.
 Automate sends a JSON payload with a lot of data in it.
-This is great in that can get a lot of detail, but bad because Teams expects a simple text payload.
-This function picks out some important bits of data and concatenates them into a simple text string for Teams.
+This is great in that we get a lot of detail, but bad because Teams expects a simple text payload.
+This function picks out some important bits and concatenates them into a simple text string for Teams.
 It also adds a link so you can go straight to the full message in Automate.

  We end up with a nice message like these: